WailGree/tech-interview-workbook-cdne/docs/module_progbasics.md

 Strings, lists, tuples, dictionaries.

 #### What is the difference between list/set/dictionary comprehension and a generator expression in Python?
+The difference between comprehension and generator expression is that comprehension returns a list and itterates over each element storing list in memory, compared to generator that yiels one item at a time.

 #### Does the order of the function definitions matter in Python?
 Why?
+It doesn't matter in what order do you declare a function, what matters is when you call it.
+Mainly because the functions are already declared
 #### What does unpacking mean in Python?

 We can assign different values from an itterable type to variables<br>